mquazi/cfanalysis/README.md

 [Link to the manuscript](https://chemrxiv.org/doi/full/10.26434/chemrxiv-2023-dh70x)

-Note: Previously, this repository was hosted at github.com/FLIDM/CFA4DD, which is no longer an active URL.
+:warning: Note: Previously, this repository was hosted at github.com/FLIDM/CFA4DD, which is no longer an active URL.

 # Python package: cfanalysis